Wyo VB Lecture Notes - Objects, Methods, & Properties

 End Sub

-For now, until we learn about menus, you should include an Exit button in the lower-right corner of every form.
+- For now, until we learn about menus, you should include an Exit button in the lower-right corner of every form.

 - To have VB create an empty button Click method, you should double-click on a button.
-Then you can type the method's body statements that you would like the computer
+Then you can type statements in the body of the method.
+Those statements will execute when the user clicks the button.

 - A form has a Click method as well that executes when the user clicks anywhere on the form.
 The following method